Birch-san/birchlabs-site/src/_posts/2018-01-28-word-post-processing.markdown

 A contraction is when a word is shortened from its original form, usually mirroring how the word is spoken in practice.
 English is chock-full of these:

+* "shoulda" ➡ "should have"
+* "gotta" ➡ "got to"
 * "it's" ➡ "it is"
 * "let's" ➡ "let us"
 * "they're" ➡ "they are"
 * "y'all" ➡ "you all"
 * "fish 'n' chips" ➡ "fish and chips"

-The indefinite articles of French and Italian also induce a lot of this:
+The definite articles of French and Italian also induce a lot of this:

 * French: "l'occasion" ➡ "la occasion"
 * French: "l'aspect" ➡ "le aspect"
 * Italian: "l'occasione" ➡ "la occasione"
 * Italian: "l'aspetto" ➡ "lo aspetto"

 A significant problem to learners here is that this obscures the gender of the noun, preventing one from learning how to use the word in other contexts.